 A phrase I have heard throughout the COVID-19 pandemic is that while we may all be in the same storm, we are not in the same boat.

-Since hearing from almost 5,000 Victorians to develop the Ageing well in a changing , the coronavirus (COVID-19) pandemic has changed the way we live and connect.
+Since hearing from almost 5,000 Victorians to develop the , the coronavirus (COVID-19) pandemic has changed the way we live and connect.
 Over the past six months, I’ve been on a listening tour talking to senior Victorians virtually and in person about their experiences.

 What I’ve heard and learnt from senior Victorians is that the impacts of COVID-19 are as diverse as we all are; there have certainly been some challenging aspects, and positive opportunities have arisen as well.